MarceloR00/open-cx-netinder/docs/development_report.md

 Finally, we also ship a MongoDB **datbase** to sync the user's and events' information with every device participating in the conference.
 We opted for MongoDB, which is a document database that provides us with great flexibility and scalability.

+We faced some problems during the intial architecture conception, mainly concerning the database and API connection.
+1. We had difficulties trying to connect our Flutter frontend app with the server.
+What was happening was that we had our backend running locally on localhost, and we weren't able to make requests to the API inside the frontend, because the mobile phone and the PC running the backend had one different localhost each.
+As such, we had to wait for the backend to be deployed to be able to communicate between both.
+2. Creating the database was also a challenge.
+We are using MongoDB, and because we had never worked with a NoSQL database before, we had some doubts about how to correctly display and distribute the data across multiple schemas.
+With some more experience and hard work, we were able to overcome this issue.

 ### Logical architecture
 The purpose of this subsection is to document the high-level logical structure of the code, using a UML diagram with logical packages, without the worry of allocating to components, processes or machines.